 Our flexible curriculum can be completed in 1 or 2 years and we offer three enrollment dates each year.

 USC Bovard College completes a comprehensive review of all applications.
 We do not use a formula.
 Successful applicants will have demonstrated academic and professional success.

 Applicants must have:

-- A Bachelor’s degree, or equivalent, from a regionally accredited college or university.
+- A Bachelor’s degree from a regionally accredited college or university, or foreign equivalent.